deeschoi/Development-Pathways-2011-2023-/README.md

 - Share of population living in extreme poverty (World Bank)
 - Modern renewable electricity consumption

+CSV files of each dataset can be found and downloaded from the `data` folder.

 ---

 ## How to Run